 According to the National Institute of Standards and Technology (NIST):

 Personally Identifiable Information (PII): Any representation of information that permits the identity of an individual to whom the information applies to be reasonably inferred by either direct or indirect means.
+All PII is Personal Data, but not all Personal Data is PII.

 PII can be any information that lets you trace and identify an individual.
 So this can be full name, address, passport number, email, credit card numbers, date of birth, telephone number, login details, and many more.